Aditya Roy Kapur: Early work and acting debut (2009–2012)

-Breakthrough and career fluctuations (2013–2019)
+Breakthrough and career fluctuations (2013–present)

-In 2013, Kapur found his breakthrough role as Rahul Jaykar in the romantic musical Aashiqui 2 co-starring Shraddha Kapoor.
+Kapur achieved his breakthrough with the musical romance Aashiqui 2 (2013) co-starring Shraddha Kapoor.
 Premiering on 26 April 2013, Aashiqui 2 emerged as a commercial success at the box-office and was one of the highest-grossing Bollywood films of 2013, earning ₹1.45 billion worldwide within the first four weeks.
 Taran Adarsh of Bollywood Hungama praised his performance, writing that "...Aditya Roy Kapur's depiction of the intense character is outstanding... [which] clearly demonstrates his potency as an artist of caliber and competence."
 Hindustan Times critic Anupama Chopra noted that Kapur "gives Rahul's angst a certain charm...
 He is earnest and broken."

-That year, Kapur played the supporting role of Avinash Arora in the film Yeh Jawaani Hai Deewani which not only became one of the highest grossing Indian films but also the highest grossing film of his career.
+The same year, Kapur played Avinash Arora in the romantic comedy Yeh Jawaani Hai Deewani, which not only became one of the highest grossing Indian films but also the highest grossing film of his career.
+Praising him, Rajeev Masand of CNN-IBN stated, "Aditya Roy Kapur is entirely likeable as the goofy Avi."
+While Rachit Gupta of Filmfare opined, "Aditya seems to be picking up where he left off in Aashiqui 2 and it works for him."

-In 2014, he played Tariq Haider in the romantic comedy film Daawat-e-Ishq alongside Parineeti Chopra.
+In 2014, he played Tariq Haider in the romantic comedy Daawat-e-Ishq alongside Parineeti Chopra.
 The film released to average reviews by critics, and was financially unsuccessful.
-In 2016, Kapur starred as Noor Nizami in the romantic drama film Fitoor alongside Katrina Kaif and Tabu based on Charles Dickens' 1861 novel Great Expectations.
-He also made cameo appearances in films Dear Zindagi and Welcome To New York.
-In 2016, he was a part of the celebrity music tour Dream Team Bollywood and performed in San Jose, Los Angeles, Chicago, New York with Karan Johar, Varun Dhawan, Sidharth Malhotra, Katrina Kaif, Parineeti Chopra, Alia Bhatt and Badshah.
+Sarita A. Tanwar of Daily News and Analysis stated, "Aditya play his part well and manages to hold his own but the film belongs to the leading lady."
+In 2016, Kapur starred as Noor Nizami in the romantic drama film Fitoor alongside Tabu and Katrina Kaif based on Charles Dickens' 1861 novel Great Expectations.
+Sweta Kaushal of Hindustan Times found Tabu and Aditya as "undoubtedly the best bets" in Fitoor.
+Kapur also made cameo appearances in films Dear Zindagi and Welcome To New York.

-In 2017, Kapur starred as Aditya Gunjal in the romantic drama film Ok Jaanu alongside Shraddha Kapoor which received mixed reviews from critics Bollywood Hungama stating that it is "a decent love story which works only in parts mainly because of the chemistry between Aditya Roy Kapur and Shraddha Kapoor."
+In 2017, Kapur starred as Aditya Gunjal in the romantic drama film Ok Jaanu alongside Shraddha Kapoor which received mixed reviews from critics, Bollywood Hungama wrote, "Aditya Roy Kapur plays his part well, though he struggles with the emotional scenes.
+His portrayal of an urban career oriented boy is very believable."
 In 2019, he starred as Dev Chaudhry in the romantic drama film Kalank alongside Alia Bhatt, Varun Dhawan and Sonakshi Sinha.
-The film received mixed reviews upon release, with criticism towards its direction, storyline and length, but praise for its music, visuals and performances of the ensemble cast.
-Nonetheless, it was unsuccessful at the box office.
+The film received mixed reviews upon release, and was unsuccessful at the box office.
+Shomini Sen of WION wrote, "Aditya, is pitch perfect as the righteous, lonesome Dev who is stuck between his two wives."